Summary

 A Feel for the Area

-Quehanna is on a plateau about 2000 feet above sea level.
+Quehanna is a plateau about 2000 feet above sea level.
 The area was extensively clear cut during logging railroad days.
-Due to the cold climate and poor soil, trees regrow slowly.
+Due to cold climate and poor soil, trees regrow slowly.
 While some areas are densely wooded, others remain somewhat sketchy and thinly wooded.
 For the most part, don’t expect massive towering oaks in the region.

 Because of the elevation, expect temperatures to be cooler than surrounding areas, and winds to probably be higher.